The artist next to the piece “I Think I Need Another Striped Shirt” (2023) from her show “Let Me Show You Something.”

 At the end of 2025, a meant to be collaboration between Switch Wicked Studios and Kira Ru-djen happened, The Skelebuddy Tee.
 Working with Ash and Dane to create something meant to be worn was so much fun, and narrowing down the way I wanted to share the whimsy and levity of the skelebuddy work I do was a delightful challenge.

-This summer I was approached by the founder of How to Pastel, Gail Sibley (a fellow Pastel Society of America member).
-How to Pastel is an amazing online platform filled with writings, courses, tips, tricks, thoughtfulness, expansion, and reverence for all things soft pastel.
+How to Pastel is an amazing online platform filled with writings, courses, tips, tricks, and reverence for all things soft pastel.

-They asked me to write about my work with figures and specifically, skeletons.
-I opened up my process and spoke about how I start and balance improvisation, intuition, and reading the image.
+In 2025, I wrote about the process of my figurative work - how I start a piece, balance improvisation, intuition, and read the image as I work.
 If you’re a fellow artist and are curious about how my work unfolds, please do give it a read.